LuckyRabbitDev/LuckyRabbitDev/README.md

 I follow best practices in version control, testing, and software development methodologies to create efficient and reliable applications.
 From ideation and planning to development, deployment, and publishing on the App Store, I take a comprehensive approach to delivering seamless user experiences.

-I'm always looking to push the boundaries of mobile technology and build solutions that make a real impact.

    <p align="left">
       <a href="https://www.linkedin.com/in/oswaldo-crispim/">
          <img alt="linkedin" title="Follow me on LinkedIn" src="https://custom-icon-badges.demolab.com/github/followers/ForrestKnight?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/></a>